Ovarian Cancer: Surgery

 Air in the chest cavity (pneumothorax)

-Your risks depend on your overall health, what type of surgery you need, and other
+Your risks depend on your overall health, the type of surgery you need, and other

 factors.
 Talk with your healthcare provider about which risks apply most to you.